How to add a Stylish Hover Effect to Blog Post Titles in Squarespace 7.1

 Important Notes

-• This assumes you’re using some sort of custom or modified blog layout with a container class like. blog-basic-grid--container.
+• This assumes you’re using some sort of custom or modified blog layout with a container class like blog-basic-grid--container.

-• If you’re working with a different template (Brine, Rally, Five), the class names might be a little different.
+• If you’re working with a different template (Brine, Rally, or Five), the class names might be a little different.

 • Always preview any changes on both desktop and mobile for consistency.